You are here

 State Set Aside Funds

-From Colorado’s ESSER allocation, CDE may reserve no more than $12,099,378 (10%) to address emergency needs as determined by the department to address issues related to COVID-19.
-Of the state reserve, CDE may use no more than $604,969 (½ of 1%) for administrative purposes.
+From Colorado’s ESSER I allocation, CDE was allowed to reserve no more than $12,099,378 (10%) to address emergency needs as determined by the department to address issues related to COVID-19.
+Of the state reserve, CDE may use no more than $604,969 (half of 1%) for administrative purposes.

-At this time, CDE has determined that $4.6 million of the state reserve will be directed to school districts, BOCES and Tribes that received little or no relief funding in LEA distribution.
-The distribution will provide additional broadband services and support students with the greatest needs.
-CDE will reserve the rest of the $12 million set aside for state-level activities to address potential issues that could arise as the pandemic continues.
+In the fall of 2020 and winter of 2021, CDE distributed $4M of the state reserve to school districts, BOCES and Tribes that received little or no relief funding in LEA distribution; the distribution also provided additional broadband services and support to students with the greatest needs.

-The $4.6 million will be distributed in the following ways:
+The $4 million was distributed in the following ways:

 - $750,000 to help BOCES with gaps in their special education funding and to provide operational support for BOCES with brick-and-mortar schools.